Tanmayi03/Udacity--Front-End-Developer/evaluateNewsNlp/README.md

 Evaluating News articles with Natural Language Processing.

 This Project is done using Nodejs, Expressjs and Webpack.
-Aylien API is also used for this.
+Aylien API is also used for this

 ## Steps to run the project